moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 	return new Tribe__Events__Aggregator__Records( $backend_engine );
 }
 ```
-On this example we are creating a more complex class that requires some parameters to be passed when creating the instance.
+In this example we are creating a more complex class that requires some parameters to be passed when creating the instance.

 ## tribe_callback